 In some pets there are no abnormalities detected during a physical exam.
 Pain or discomfort might be found by palpating a joint or pushing on the mid or lower back.
 We might feel grinding of joints (crepitus), a swollen joint, abnormal bone formation and roughened bones, or inflammation at the joint.
 Dogs with longer standing OA might show atrophy of muscles.
+Range of motion might be limited and cause discomfort or pain.
 There might also be subtle signs during the neurologic part of the exam.

 Some pets are so distracted during an exam (this happens to us people commonly) that they do not exhibit signs of pain when touched in painful places.
 This is why we need some basic diagnostic tests.

 Radiography is an important diagnostic test to perform on a dog or cat suspected of having OA.
 Even though a radiograph can be normal in a pet that has OA, it is a substantial help in verifying the diagnosis and determining the degree of involvement.
 Cats tend to have less radiographic evidence of arthritis, and might even have more cartilage problems than bone problems in some cases.